Accelerating Charitable Efforts Act (ACE Act)

 On June 9, 2021, Senators King (I-ME) and Grassley (R-IA) introduced the Accelerating Charitable Efforts (ACE) Act.
-In February 2022, a companion bill was introduced in the House by Representatives Chellie Pingree (D-ME) and Tom Reed (R-NY).
-The legislation modifies existing rules relating to donor-advised funds (DAFs), creates an excise tax on sponsoring organizations, and makes certain changes to the rules governing private foundations.
+The bill modifies existing rules relating to donor advised funds (“DAFs”), creates an excise tax on sponsoring organizations, and makes certain changes to the rules governing private foundations.

 The Council on Foundations opposes the ACE Act because, in its current form, the Act would decelerate the expansion of charitable giving in the United States by: